opensearch-project/documentation-website/_security/access-control/users-roles.md

 - Configuring permissions
 - Adjusting backend settings

-Admin users can perform these tasks using tools such as configuration files `opensearch.yml`, OpenSearch Dashboards, or the REST API.
-More details on configuring users and roles can be found in the [predefined roles](https://opensearch.org/docs/latest/security/access-control/users-roles/#predefined-roles) documentation.
+Admin users can perform these tasks by configuring settings in in the `opensearch.yml` file, in OpenSearch Dashboards, or with the REST API.
+For more information about configuring users and roles, see [predefined roles](https://opensearch.org/docs/latest/security/access-control/users-roles/#predefined-roles).

 ### Super admin users
 Super admins hold the highest level of administrative authority within the OpenSearch environment.
-Therefore, this role is typically reserved for select users and is maintained carefully.
+This role is typically reserved for select users and is maintained carefully.

-Super admin users have unrestricted access to all settings and data within the cluster, allowing them to:
+Super admin users have unrestricted access to all settings and data within the cluster, including the following tasks:
 - Modify Security plugin configurations
 - Access and manage the security index `.opendistro_security`
 - Override any security limitations